Main Use Cases of NLP in Finance Sector

 - Understanding human speech and its meaning, determining the intent and emotions.

 - Turning unstructured data in databases and documents into structured data (text mining).

 So, let’s explore more how NLP can be used in Fintech:

 Mc Kinsey research shows that NLP can be an excellent tool for sales: For example, banks that use it have increased their customer engagement scores and customer acquisition.

-Furthermore, NLP can be used in CRM software to minimize the need for manual entries and updates.
+Furthermore, NLP in the banking and finance sector can be used in CRM software to minimize the need for manual entries and updates.

 - Investments and trading applications

 NLP in Investments and trading applications allows financial analysts to get the relevant information through information filtering.